Zettelkasten-Method/zettelkasten.de/content/posts/2020/09/zettelkasten-in-class.md

 ---
 title: "PhD Student Reporting What It's Like to Use a Zettelkasten for Classes"
 created_at: 2020-09-14 10:01:48 +0100
+updated_at: 2022-08-25 17:40:21 +0100
 kind: article
 author: "@jeannelking"
 tags: [ learning ]
 discussion_id: 1348
 ---

-> This is a recent highlight from the forums: [@jeannelking](https://forum.zettelkasten.de/profile/jeannelking) [reported][original] how the Zettelkasten Method and preparing for a PhD at university work together.
+*This is a recent highlight from the forums: [Jeannel King](http://jeannelking.com) [reported][original] how the Zettelkasten Method and preparing for a PhD at university work together.*

 [original]: https://forum.zettelkasten.de/discussion/1348/phd-student-reporting-what-its-like-to-use-a-zettelkasten-for-the-first-time-with-my-classes